abdelkarimTabcheh/Todo-List-Web-App/README.md

 # Todo App

 A clean, responsive, and user-friendly Todo List web application that supports multiple projects, task management with priorities, due dates, and task descriptions.

-Built with modern JavaScript modules and minimal dependencies, this app persists data using `localStorage` and offers an intuitive interface on both desktop and mobile devices.
+Built with modern **JavaScript ES6 Modules**, styled with **CSS3**, and bundled using **Webpack**, this app stores your data in the browser using `localStorage` for a seamless experience across sessions.

 ---